-Many organisations have a defined project life cycle with established gate reviews.
-The idea behind the name and the practice is that the project team and sponsor report progress against criteria defined by the project life cycle to the steering group.
-And the group decides whether the project can progress.
+Many organisations have a defined project life cycle with gate reviews.
+In a gate review the project team and sponsor present progress against criteria defined by the project life cycle to a steering group.
+And the group decides whether the project can pass through the gate.

 - Project Evaluation Review – considers the management of the project and its likely technical success.

 - Audit – reviewing a project systematically against the requirements of a standard or procedure.